Beyond Linear Approximations: A Novel Pruning Approach for Attention Matrix

 where we have definitions: \begin{itemize} \item $B_1(M) := c(M)_{i_0,j_0} \wt{f}(M)_{i_0,j_0} W_{i_1,j_1} X_{i_0,i_1} X_{j_0,j_1}$ \item $B_2(M) := - c(M)_{i_0,j_0} \wt{f}(M)_{i_0,j_0} \langle \wt{f}(M)_{i_0}, W_{i_1,j_1} X_{i_0,i_1} X_{*,j_1} \rangle$ \end{itemize} \end{lemma} \begin{proof} We have

-where the first step follows from Definition~\ref{def:rec_err}, the second step follows from the definition of Frobenius norm of matrix, the third step follows from Fact~\ref{fac:calculus}, and the fourth step follows from Fact~\ref{fac:calculus}.
+where the first step follows from Definition~\ref{def:rec_err}, the second step follows from the definition of Frobenius's norm of the matrix, the third step follows from Fact~\ref{fac:calculus}, and the fourth step follows from Fact~\ref{fac:calculus}.

 Following Lemma~\ref{lem:grad_one_unit}, we have

 where the second step follows from basic algebra. \end{proof}